ttpham2002/personal-page/_pages/about.md

 - I am currently working under the guidance of Professor [William Bement](https://bement.cellimaging.wisc.edu/) to investigate the pathways of wound healing in single cells via *Xenopus Laevis*.

-- While in Vietam, I have worked under Professor Nguyen Thi Hai Yen to explore the cost implications of therapeutic drugs, focusing on pre- and post-implementation analysis.
+- While in Vietnam, I have worked under Professor Nguyen Thi Hai Yen to explore the cost implications of therapeutic drugs, focusing on pre- and post-implementation analysis.

 # Volunteering
 - I am working as a volunteer at the [UW Health University Hospital](https://www.uwhealth.org/locations/university-hospital-170) in the Medical & Surgery Short Stay unit.
 I provide escort services, and maintain adequate supply levels by restocking essential items.